 Given the change in the law, it is envisaged that new protocols may be developed between Victoria Police and mental health services, as well as between mental health services and Ambulance Victoria to guide the implementation of these provisions.
 For an update, visit www.health.vic.gov.au/mentalhealth.

-If the force or restraint used is unnecessary or disproportionate, a person can complain to the Ombudsman or Mental Health Complaints Commissioner (MHCC) (see Taking a problem to an ombudsman, or “Mental Health Complaints Commissioner”.
-In the case of police, a complaint can be made to the Police Conduct Unit (Complaints and Compliments) of the Professional Standards Command, or the Independent Broad-based Anti-corruption Commission which – as of 10 February 2013 – took over the role and functions of the Office of Police Integrity.
+If the force or restraint used is unnecessary or disproportionate, a person can complain to the Victorian Ombudsman or Mental Health Complaints Commissioner (MHCC) if the force or restraint was used by a person who works for a mental health service provider (see Taking a problem to an ombudsman, or “Mental Health Complaints Commissioner”).
+In the case of police, a complaint can be made to the Police Conduct Unit (Complaints and Compliments) of the Professional Standards Command, or the Independent Broad-based Anti-corruption Commission.
 For more information, see Complaints against Victoria Police.
 Human rights under the Charter Act may also have been breached (see “Charter of Human Rights and Responsibilities Act”).

 The authorised psychiatrist may vary a person’s assessment order, court assessment order (TTO or TO) to specify that they be assessed or treated by another designated mental health service only if it is necessary for the person’s assessment or treatment, and the authorised psychiatrist of the other designated mental health services approves the variation (s 65).
 Regard must be taken of the person’s views and preferences and those of others, in accordance with section 65(4).
 The Chief Psychiatrist may also direct a transfer on the same grounds.